 |Play old-school now!|

-The first sub game is a highway chase shoot em up in the Roadblasters mould.
-The objective is to reach the criminal's hideout in a restricted amount of time. unfortunately life isn't that easy because drivers in other cars adopt kamikaze driving (probably fellow criminals).
-Your car, equipped with an automatic five-speed gear box and standard blaster, can accelerate out of trouble leaving a trail of metallic debris from wasted enemy vehicles.
-When you reach the criminal's hideout the action changes from a race game into a 2D horizontal scrolling arcade shoot em up.
+You are a cop riding a police super-car and chasing criminals.
+The game starts with a highway action racing through the Roadblasters mould.
+The objective is to spot and reach the criminal's hideout in a limited amount of time.
+Unfortunately life isn't that easy because the drivers of the other cars adopt kamikaze driving (since they are fellow criminals protecting the boss).
+Your car is equipped with an automatic five-speed gear-box and a standard blaster.
+It can accelerate out of trouble leaving a trail of debris from wasted enemy vehicles.
+When you reach the criminal's hideout the action changes into a 2D horizontal scrolling platform shoot 'em up.
 The car door opens and Technocop jumps out.
-His gadget-packed wristband is activated displaying information about the mission and advises you of a crime and criminal to be caught or killed.
-Following the radar you will locate each adversary, and either destroy foes using your pistol or catch them with a net.
-Oh yes, your pistol can be switched (by pressing spacebar) to either shooting bullets or throwing a net!
+His gadget-packed wristband is activated displaying information about the mission and the specific criminal that must be caught, dead or alive.
+Following the radar you can locate each adversary and either destroy foes using your weapon or bag them with a net.
+Oh yes, your pistol's ammo can be switched (by pressing Spacebar) to either shooting bullets or throwing nets!
 As long as you catch the main criminal, you can then return to your car and go to the next stage, following the same scenario, but with different villains each time.
-Of course after each stage Technocop s promoted through the police ranks, and enhancements in speed and firepower are added to his car.
+After each successful stage Technocop is promoted on the police ranks and enhancements of speed and firepower are added to his car.

 |CPU: Motorola MC68000 7.16 MHz|

 MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.